-LA County's Early Care and Education System Defining Acces
+LA County's Early Care and Education System

-Recognizing the need for a shared understanding and approach to defining and measuring access, the federal Office of Planning, Research, and Evaluation convened an ECE Access Expert Panel and developed the following definition of access that acknowledges the importance of care that meets the needs of children and families: "Access to early care and education means that parents, with reasonable effort and affordability, can enroll their child in an arrangement that supports the child's development and meets parents' needs."
-1 This definition recognizes that parents need to understand the ECE options available to them, those options need to be affordable, and the options must meet children and parents' needs in terms of location, hours, and other preferences such as setting, size, and the language and culture of the provider.
+Defining Access Recognizing the need for a shared understanding and approach to defining and measuring access, the federal Office of Planning, Research, and Evaluation convened an ECE Access Expert Panel and developed the following definition of access that acknowledges the importance of care that meets the needs of children and families: "Access to early care and education means that parents, with reasonable effort and affordability, can enroll their child in an arrangement that supports the child's development and meets parents' needs."1 This definition recognizes that parents and caregivers need to understand the ECE options available to them, those options need to be affordable, and the options must meet children and parents' needs in terms of location, hours, and other preferences such as setting, size, and the language and culture of the provider.
+Licensed Early Care and Education Programs Using the number of spaces in licensed programs (supply) relative to the number of children (demand) - L.A.
+County only has enough licensed early care and education spaces to serve 14 percent of children ages birth to twelve years.
+2 Of course, not all families want or need licensed early care and education for their children.